 The Shoals of Alabama in the northwest part of the state have a rich history and a vibrant modern-day culture.
-Each of the region’s “quad cities” boasts its own claim to fame: the musical town Sheffield is home to FAME Studios, where Etta James and Aretha Franklin recorded tracks, while Tuscumbia is Helen Keller’s birthplace, and Muscle Shoals gets a shout-out in the unofficial state anthem, “Sweet Home Alabama.”
-But it’s the least-known of the four, Florence, that’s arguably the most exciting.
-It’s considered one of America’s newest and most important foodie towns, and it’s home to a visitor-friendly lion habitat, where you’ll find the University of North Alabama’s live, on-campus mascots, Leo III and Una.
+Each of the region’s “quad cities” boasts its own claim to fame: The musical town Sheffield is home to FAME Studios, where Etta James and Aretha Franklin recorded tracks, while Tuscumbia is Helen Keller’s birthplace, and Muscle Shoals gets a shout-out in the unofficial state anthem, “Sweet Home Alabama.”
+But it’s the least known of the four, Florence, that’s arguably the most exciting.
+It’s considered one of America’s newest and most important foodie towns, with everything from cute cafés to high-end seafood restaurants to satisfy virtually every budget and taste.

 Want to take a walk on Easy Street?
 You finally can—just make a left on Ho Hum Drive.
 The whimsically named Carefree is a planned community created in the 1950s by a pair of American entrepreneurs, who marketed it as “a place for gracious living in a desert forest of rare beauty.”
-Today, the small city just north of Phoenix lives up to its name—and its founders’ vision for a quirky, upscale utopia.
+Today, the small city just outside of Scottsdale lives up to its name—and its founders’ vision for a quirky, upscale utopia.
 Head to Carefree for fine dining, golf, tennis, art museums, spa facilities, and shopping.
-And don’t miss the world’s largest sundial (it points to the North Star!) or the world’s tallest kachina doll, a traditional Native American craft.
+And don’t miss the world’s largest sundial (it points to the North Star!) or the world’s tallest Kachina doll, a traditional Native American craft.
 Afterward, indulge yourself with a night at Boulders Resort & Spa amid 12-million-year-old boulder formations in the high Sonoran Desert.

 Arkansas: Eureka Springs

 This Victorian resort village was once known as “The Magic City,” and it’s easy to see why.
 Around the turn of the 20th century, it was believed that Eureka Springs had healing waters, and a reputation for sorcery has stuck with it to this day.
 This bed-and-breakfast town is now famous for its healing spas, magic shows, and popular outdoor theater.
 It’s also known for its LGBTQ-friendly community and thrice-yearly gay pride celebrations.
 Stay the night at the quaint yet luxurious Heartstone Inn and Cottages, recently named as one of TripAdvisor’s top 25 bed and breakfasts in the United States.
 Heartstone is famous for treating guests like royalty, and it’s conveniently located in the Eureka Springs historic district.
-Don’t miss the most charming bed and breakfasts in every state.
+Don’t miss the most charming small-town bed and breakfasts in every state.

 California: San Luis Obispo